Oracle Data Integrator (ODI)

 7. Install and license the Easysoft JDBC-ODBC Bridge on the machine where the local Excel ODBC data source is located.

-For installation instructions, see the Easysoft JDBC-ODBC Bridge documentation.
+For installation instructions, refer to the Easysoft JDBC-ODBC Bridge documentation.

 8. Copy the Easysoft JDBC-ODBC Bridge JAR file, EJOB.jar, to the ODI userlib directory, for example, C:\Users\MyUser\AppData\Roaming\odi\oracledi\userlib.